-2. Capital work in progress as at March 31, 2024 includes assets under construction at various plants, head office and production lines which are pending installation.
+2. Capital work-in-progress as at March 31, 2025 and as at March 31, 2024 includes assets under construction at various plants, head office and production lines which are pending installation.
 There are no projects which have either exceeds their budget or whose timelines have been deferred.

-4. The Company undisputedly possesses the title deeds for all immovable properties held by the Company, presented under 'Freehold land' and 'Buildings' in the above schedule.
+4. The Company undisputedly possesses the title deeds for all immovable properties held by the Company, other than below, where the deeds is in the process of being executed in favour of the Company, presented under ‘Freehold land’ and ‘Buildings’ in the above schedule:

 The Company has no restrictions on the realisability of its investment property and no contractual obligation to purchase, construct or develop or for repair & maintenance.

-The Company obtains independent valuations of its investment properties as at the year end.
-The fair value of the investment properties have been derived using the Direct Comparison Method.
+The Company obtained independent valuations of its investment properties as at the previous year ended March 31, 2024.
+The fair value of the investment properties have been derived using the direct comparison method.
 The direct comparison method involves a comparison of the investment properties to similar properties that have actually been sold on arms-length basis or are offered for sale in the same region.
 This approach demonstrates what buyers have historically been willing to pay (and sellers willing to accept) for similar properties in an open and competitive market, and is particularly useful in estimating the value of the land and properties that are typically traded on a unit basis.
 This approach leads to a reasonable estimation of the prevailing price.
 Given that the comparable instances are located in close proximity to the investment properties; these instances have been assessed for their locational comparative advantages and disadvantages while arriving at the indicative price assessment for investment properties.

 Sensitivity analysis of the investment property fair value assumptions

-Further the Company has performed sensitivity analysis on the assumptions used by the valuer and ensured that the valuation of investment property is appropriate.
+Further the Company performs sensitivity analysis on the assumptions used by the valuer and ensures that the valuation of investment property is appropriate.

-The Company undisputedly possesses the title deeds for all properties held by the Company, presented under 'freehold land and Building' in the above schedule.
+The Company undisputedly possessed the title deeds for all properties held by the Company, presented under ‘freehold land and Building’ in the above schedule.

 a Capital contribution in Lifestar Pharma LLC has been contributed solely (i.e. 100%) by the Company.
 In terms of agreement, the non-controlling interest of 10% is restricted to profit sharing only subject to complete repayment of 100 % capital contribution made by Mankind Pharma Limited.

-m Investment in partnership firms are measured at cost, and are shown as net of contribution, drawings and share of profit/ loss for the respective year.
+n Investment in partnership firms and limited liability partnership firms are measured at cost, and are shown as net of contribution, drawings and share of profit/ loss for the respective year.

 In respect of pharmaceutical CGU and one of the investments in hospitality CGU, management calculates value in use using a discounted cash flow method.
 The discounted cash flow calculations uses management assumptions and pre tax cash flow projections based on financed budgets approved by respective entities management covering a 5 to 8 years period.
 Cash flow projection beyond 5 to 8 years time period are extrapolated using the estimated growth rates which is consistent with forecasts included in industry reports specific to industry in which CGU operates.
 Management has determined following assumptions for impairment testing of investments in pharmaceutical CGU as stated below.